Landcruiser87/pyonrpi/rp4.md

 This script is now a self-contained, robust automation unit, immune to $PATH and CWD issues, and ready for scheduling.

-## Part 4: The Automation Engine: Scheduling with Cron
+## Part 4: Automation - Scheduling with Cron

 The final layer is the cron daemon, the time-based job scheduler built into Linux.55